kfigon/simple-db/go-attempt/README.md

 based on [chidb](http://chi.cs.uchicago.edu/chidb/index.html) from university of chicago

+# db
+single file - sequence of pages.
+Page is our storage unit, being a set of disk blocks.
+Different kind of pages - tables, indexes etc.

+btree page == btree node.
+Each pointer is just a page ID

+page internally is a slotted page - this way we can store variable size data in a page, inserts and sorting is easy.
+Slotted index grows to the end of the page, Cell data grows to the beginning.
+Page has a header to point what's inside

+Overflow page - linked list of pages to store bigger data

+table is set of pages
+Row format - each Cell is just a row, sequence of bytes.

 * b+ trees for table data
     *  like Btree in which each node contains only keys (not key–value pairs), and to which an additional level is added at the bottom with linked leaves
 * btrees for indexes